yearone-io/universal-grave/frontend/README.md

 # or
 ```

+To generate types from the solidity project:

+1. compile solidity project from the root of that folder - `npm run build`
+2. run `npm run typechain` from the root of the frontend project

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.